videlais/learning-react/chapter3/index.md

 In JavaScript ES5, the use of the anonymous function would also create a new function scope and an internal use of the *this* keyword local to that function.

-Because this can easily led to confusion about which *this* an anonymous function is trying to access -- its own or the one inside the function being used? -- a different type of function was introduced: an arrow function.
+Because this can easily create confusion about which *this* an anonymous function is trying to access -- its own or the one inside the function being used? -- a different type of function was introduced: an arrow function.

-The term "arrow function" is named that way because it used the equal sign, `=`, and the greater-then sign, `>`, together to create an 'arrow': `=>`.
+The term "arrow function" is named that way because it uses the equal sign, `=`, and the greater-then sign, `>`, together to create an 'arrow': `=>`.
 The 'arrow' points toward the body of the function.

-To solve the issue around confusing usages of *this*, arrow functions have a unique feature in all JavaScript: their *this* is defined when they are, not where they are used.
+To solve the issue around confusing usages of *this*, arrow functions have a unique feature of functions: their *this* is defined when they are, not where they are used.

 For example, consider the following code combining different functions: